instacart/jardin-archived/README.md

   'my_second_database': 'https://username:password@database.url:port'
 }
 ```
-Then, in your app, say you have a table called `users`,
+Then, in your app, say you have a table called `users`:
 ```python
 # app.py
 import jardin